The Writings of Eloise Butler

 Happy is he who finds in brooks winding through meadows the tiny blossoms that vie with the violet and the rose in popular favor - the forget-me-not.
 It is not easy to Forget these pale blue flowers with yellow eyes - an unequaled harmony of color.
 The Brook Forget-me-not (Ref. #5), after three unsuccessful attempts has been firmly established in the wild garden, where it blooms the summer long.
 The parent stock in Needham, Massachusetts, grew waist high in prodigal profusion.
 “Oh!” said one admirer, “these flowers are just like those we see on hats!”

 In pastures, giant puffballs [Calvatia gigantea] may be seen breaking through the grass.
-The one photographed [not shown here] weighed 14oz but specimens weighing twice as many pounds are occasional.
+The one photographed [shown in pdf of the article] weighed 14 oz but specimens weighing twice as many pounds are occasional.
 Several over four pounds in weight have been noted this season.
 Some of the small puffballs have a smooth surface, some are covered with tiny tubercles of spines, and some are stalked.
 In the puffballs, the spores are enclosed instead of being exposed to the air on the surface of gills or tubes as in the umbrella or bracket forms of fungi.
 As far as is known, the true puffballs are edible.
 They are to be used for food when the inside is firm and white - like cottage cheese.

 When mature, the puffball splits regularly or irregularly, according to the species, discharging a mass of dark, powdery spores.
 Those fond of this delicacy are much grieved when they see a specimen that has been used as a football and kicked to pieces.
 If one realized that a puffball when fresh is good, palatable food, he would resist the impulse that impels him to destroy it.

-1. Cirsium vulgare (Savi) Ten. - distributed throughout North America and is listed as a prohibited noxious weed in Minnesota.
+1. Cirsium vulgare - distributed throughout North America and is listed as a prohibited noxious weed in Minnesota.

-2. Cirsium arvense (L.) Scop. - distributed throughout North America except for six states in the SE section of the U.S. It is also listed as a prohibited noxious weed in Minnesota.
+2. Cirsium arvense - distributed throughout North America except for six states in the SE section of the U.S. It is also listed as a prohibited noxious weed in Minnesota.

-4. Grass-of-Parnassus: There are two native to Minnesota, Parnassia glauca Raf., Fen grass-of-parnassus; and Parnassia palustris L, Marsh grass-of-parnassus.
+4. Grass-of-Parnassus: There are two native to Minnesota, Parnassia glauca, Fen grass-of-parnassus; and Parnassia palustris, Marsh grass-of-parnassus.
 In her 1908 Garden Log, Eloise noted Parnassia caroliniana growing in the wild garden.
-As this species is restricted to the Carolinas and Florida, it is possible she confused it in 1908 with one of the native species.
+As this species is restricted to the Carolinas and Florida, it would seem impossible to be here.
+The resolution of this is a notation in Flora of North America Volume 12, that P. caroliniana had been misapplied to P. glauca in early references such as Britton, N.L., and A. Brown.
+1913.
+An illustrated flora of the northern United States, Canada and the British Possessions.
+3 vols.
+Charles Scribner's Sons, New York.

 5. Brook Forget-me-not: She refers here to Myosotis laxa Lehm., which is native to Minnesota and which she first planted in 1909.
 Introduced later was Myosotis scorpiodes L. which is an introduced plant, native to Europe.
 It is the plant in the Wildflower Garden today and it also has become naturalized in Minnesota.